 Dealing with the Dirty Sock Smell

 So, how do you best handle a dirty sock smell?
-Call us in to perform a heating repair in Buford, GA.
+Call us in to perform a heating repair in Winder, GA.
 If you have build-up on your system’s heating elements, we can clean it off and address any damage it may have caused.
 Likewise, if the smell is caused by a clogged condensate line, we can clear it and repair it so it no longer is a breeding ground for unpleasant scents.

 Other Problem Smells

 There is more than one smell that your heater might make to warn you about a problem.
 Make sure to contact us for repairs if you pick up on any other problematic smells such as:

 - Burning electrical parts: This is a strong and acrid smell that will make almost anyone stop in their tracks.
 The smell of burning wires or electrical parts is a big problem.
 If you notice this smell, turn off your heater and contact us ASAP.

 - Natural gas (rotten egg smell): If you have a natural gas heater, you need to be on the alert for this one.
 The scent of gas in your home could indicate a leak in your heater, such as through a cracked heat exchanger.
 Make sure to follow safety protocols first and then schedule repairs to address this problem.